-The Two Truths and a Lie ESL activity works great as an ice-breaker for most levels.
+The Two Truths and a Lie ESL Activity is a great icebreaker for most levels.
 The aim of the activity is for the students to guess what you are lying about.
 It is preferable if the students don’t know much about you.
 This will make it more challenging for them to guess which one of your personal statements is a lie.Kids, Adults

-Two Truths and a Lie Speaking Activity Preparation:
+Two Truths and a Lie ESL Activity Preparation:

 All that you need for the Two Truths and a Lie ESL activity is your board and marker.
 Optionally, you could provide the students with some paper for them to write on.
 This speaking activity can be extended as a writing activity as well.
 However, it depends on how much time you have for the class.

-Two Truths and a Lie Speaking Activity Guidelines:
+Two Truths and a Lie ESL Activity Guidelines:

 To start, write down three sentences on the board about yourself.
 One sentence should be a lie or a false statement about yourself.
 The other two sentences should be true statements.

 Here is an example of what you could write for a lower level class:

 3. My father is a dentist.